-Per the concept of semi-variable cost, the fixed cost has to be incurred irrespective of the production or income.
-In contrast, variable cost is based on additional activity or after income generation.
+In the concept of semi-variable cost, companies must incur fixed costs regardless of production or income, while variable costs depend on additional activity or income generation.

 Examples of Semi Variable Cost

 ABC Ltd is the manufacturer of bottles.
 The variable cost is the cost of maintenance and the additional labor charges in case of an export order.
 The fixed cost is the depreciation of the machinery and salaries of the certain permanent laborers involved in producing bottles.
-The details of the overall cost related to production are-
+The details of the overall cost related to production are as follows-

 |Particulars (Cost Incurred)||Amount ($)|